soundasleep/openclerk/README.md

   * Vircurex
   * Litecoin Global
   * BTC Trading Co.
   * Generic API
 * Support for multiple exchanges
   * Mt.Gox
   * BTC-e
   * Vircurex
   * BitNZ
 * User-defined summary home page with configurable graphs and level of detail
 * External API summary page
 * Premium accounts to support site hosting and access more frequently updated data and advanced reports

 More information: http://openclerk.org

+## Installing

+Openclerk is built and deployed with a rich assortment of web technologies.

+* Install ruby, NodeJS, npm and composer.
+* `gem install sass`
+* `npm install`
+* `composer install`
+* Finally, `grunt serve` to build everything and watch for changes